The Hunt for the Best Umbrella Stroller of 2017

 Analysis and Test Results

-While testing the products in this review we focused on 4 key areas, with weight and folded size having the most influence over the final score, because finding a compact, easy to carry stroller is the primary reason parents decide to purchase an umbrella option.
-Our ratings are a combination of in-house lab testing and real world experience using the products in everyday life, rated against the competition for comparison.
+We put 19 of the top and most highly regarded lightweight strollers through a rigorous test.
+Each product was carefully observed in use, and rating on 4 key performance metrics: weight and folded size, ease of use, maneuverability, and quality.
+Weight and folded size has the most influence over the final score, because finding a compact, easy to carry stroller, is the primary reason parents decide to purchase an umbrella stroller to begin with.
+Our ratings are a combination of in-house lab testing and real world experience using the products in everyday life for several months, in side-by-side comparison style tests.

 Weight and Folded Size